botpress/documentation-v12/docs/managing/proactive.md

 | `webchatClosed` | Triggered when the webchat close button is clicked                            |
 | `webchatReady`  | Triggered when the webchat is ready to accept events, like proactive triggers |

-## Common use cases
+## Common Use Cases

-Here are some examples of how can you use webchat events in your page.

-### Send message when the webchat is loaded
+### Send Message When the Webchat is Loaded

-This will send an event when the webchat is loaded and ready to be opened.
+It sends an event when the webchat is loaded and ready to be opened.

 Use this code in your `index.html`: